 There is a performing arts center while the area’s largest entertainment venue, North Charleston Coliseum near the airport can hold over 13,000 spectators.

 There are plenty of parks and green spaces while the coast attracts locals and visitors alike for the beaches and water sports.
 North Charleston’s Riverfront Park offers stunning views of Cooper River and also hosts the annual High Water Festival.

 You can also find the 48-acre Cal Ripkin Baseball Facility at Wescott Park, a Golf Club at Wescott Plantation, and North Charleston Aquatics Center.

 Stay in North Charleston if you are looking for good value accommodation; your interests include naval history; you prefer a location near the airport when you are traveling as long as it is not too far from the city.

 Best places to stay in North Charleston:🔍FIND BEST HOTELS IN NORTH CHARLESTON

-6. Kiawah Island, well-known for award-winning golf courses and pristine beaches
+6. Kiawah Island, pristine beaches and award-winning golf courses